Motasemsanouri/A-EYE/README.md

 # A-EYE
-# 👁️ Eye.AI – Smart Eye Disease Detection with Deep Learning
+# 👁️A-EYE – Smart Eye Disease Detection with Deep Learning

-**Eye.AI** is an AI-powered web application that detects and classifies common eye diseases from **Fundus** and **OCT** images.
-Designed for early screening and medical support, Eye.AI combines deep learning models with an interactive frontend to deliver fast, accurate predictions — complete with basic medical advice.
+**A-EYE** is an AI-powered web application that detects and classifies common eye diseases from **Fundus** and **OCT** images.
+Designed for early screening and medical support, A-EYE combines deep learning models with an interactive frontend to deliver fast, accurate predictions — complete with basic medical advice.

 ---

 ## 🚀 Demo

-Upload a Fundus or OCT image, and Eye.AI will:
+Upload a Fundus or OCT image, and A-EYE will:
 - Auto-detect the image type
 - Run the appropriate deep learning model
 - Return the predicted disease